anshita-palorkar/tutor-chatbot/README.md

 # tutor-chatbot
-Repository for AI/ML tutor chatbot developed as a personal project to learn Flask.
+Repository for AI/ML tutor chatbot developed as a personal project to learn Flask and try out JS.